w3c/apiary/README.md

 ```

 For consistency (and to adhere to the [POLA](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)),
-the suffix part of these placeholders is equal to the object keys returned by the API \[TO-DO: link here to a publicly-readable URL for the documentation\].
+the suffix part of these placeholders is equal to the object keys returned by the API \[TO-DO: link to relevant section in documentation\].

 These are all the supported placeholders now: